-The process is divided into:
+The process for allocation of capacity is divided into:

-- Allocation process that produces an annual timetable for the period 2022-12-11 2023-12-09.
-The process is divided in two phases: Phase 1 includes applications for capacity for train paths and services received before the last date for application and allocated capacity in the established annual timetable.
-Phase 2 complements the established annual timetable with applications received as additional applications and results in a supplemented established annual timetable.
-Capacity that has been allocated to an applicant in the established annual timetable may only be coordinated and adjusted in Phase 2 if the applicant consents thereto. - Process for revision of the annual timetable, see Section 4.8.2.1. - Ad hoc process for updating the supplemented established timetable for new capacity requirements (e.g., the adjustment of allocated capacity or entirely new requirements). - Successive planning based on the allocated train path in the annual timetable, the supplemented established annual timetable, and ad hoc, the Swedish Transport Administration has the possibility to continuously adjust and optimise train routes for the train path up to five days before the train departs or, when needs arise due to late changes, no later than 24 hours before the train departs.
+- Allocation process that produces an annual established timetable for the period 2023-12-10 2024-12-14.
+This is divided in two phases.
+In phase 1, the applications for train paths that were received before the last day for the application are handled, which results in an established annual timetable.
+In phase 2, the established annual timetable is complemented with applications received after the last day for application, resulting in a supplemented established annual timetable.
+Capacity that has been allocated to an applicant in the established annual timetable can be coordinated and adjusted in phase 2 only if the applicant, who has been allocated the capacity, consents thereto. - Process for revision of the annual timetable, see Section 4.8.2.1. - Ad hoc process for updating the supplemented established timetable for new capacity requirements (e.g., the adjustment of allocated capacity or entirely new requirements). - Successive planning.
+Based on the allocated train path in the annual timetable, the supplemented established annual timetable, and ad hoc, the Swedish Transport Administration has the possibility to continuously adjust and optimise train routes for the train path up to five days before the train departs or, when needs arise due to late changes, no later than 24 hours before the train departs.
 The Swedish Transport Administration does not optimise and adjust agreed times and locations.
-When publishing the production plan, however, the times and locations for a train are locked along the entire route and the operational train number, OTN, is distributed.
+When publishing the production plan, the times and locations for a train are locked along the entire route and the operational train number, OTN, is distributed.